-If you spend any time at all looking for fertility advice on the Internet, you’ve probably heard that you’re supposed to have sex every other day for the best chances to conceive.
+If you spend any time at all looking for fertility advice on the Internet, you’ve probably heard that you’re supposed to have sex every other day before ovulation occurs for the best chances to conceive.
 For many couples, that seems reasonable enough, and they don’t give it another thought.

 But if you’re the inquisitive type, like we are, you might ask yourself: if every other day is good, wouldn’t every day be even better?
 Or maybe sex every other day seems like too much.
 Could you get away with having sex a little less?
 How did we land on the consensus for sex every other day, anyway?
 Is it one of those Internet rumors that gets repeated so much people think it’s true, or is it backed up by solid research?